Mazha: Plot

 The story runs in the surroundings of the famous Meenakshi Amman Temple in Tamil Nadu.
-Bhadra's creative talents for poetry start to flourish, under his influence.
+Bhadra's creative talents for poetry start to flourish under his influence.
 Sastrigal is not much aware of Bhadra's love and considers her only as his talented student.
-Coming to know about Bhadra's infatuation, her parents took her with them and Sastrigal is obliged to marry his fiancée(Sindhu).
+Coming to know about Bhadra's infatuation, her parents take her with them, and Sastrigal is obliged to marry his fiancée(Sindhu).

-Bhadra becomes a doctor (like her father) and is married to Chandran (Lal) who is a computer engineer.
-Chandran happens to see her diary one day and the relationship goes for a toss.
+Bhadra becomes a doctor (like her father) and is married to Chandran (Lal), who is a computer engineer.
+Chandran happens to see her diary one day, and the relationship goes for a toss.
 Of course, there are no names in the diary.
-So he goes off to doubt every male in her life – including the elderly senior doctor Thilakan.
-He becomes a victim to his drinking and dies of related illness.
+So he goes on to doubt every male in her life – including the elderly senior doctor Thilakan.
+He becomes a victim of his drinking and dies of a related illness.

-In the end, Bhadra sets out in search of Sastrigal to Madurai where she discovers that Sastrigal also has lost much – his wife is a mental patient and the final shock is when she finds out that Sastrigal has lost his beautiful voice due to cancer.
+In the end, Bhadra sets out in search of Sastrigal to Madurai, where she discovers that Sastrigal also has lost much – his wife is a mental patient.
+The final shock is when she finds out that Sastrigal has lost his beautiful voice to cancer.